 Primus Wind Power, which received a turbine testing program award under the Wind Energy Technologies Office's Competitiveness Improvement Project (CIP) for distributed wind energy, achieved certification in February 2018 of its Primus Air40 wind turbine model.
-This certification represents just one of many successes achieved by CIP awardees.
+The Primus Air30 was certified in January 2019, also with the support of the CIP.

 Turbine certification requires third-party-verified structural review and testing for safety and function, performance, and durability to national standards.
 Certification of wind turbines helps consumers identify products that have proven performance and filter out untested products and exaggerated marketing claims.